JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-correlation.png)

-The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as what it should be.
+The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as what they should be.
 *Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
 The picture shows more more peaks, i.e. the signal from